tcarreira/django-docker/README.md

     ]
     ```

+1. Docker volumes for development

-1. Dispite the fast building time, I don't want to rebuild+restart every time I change something
+    Dispite the fast building time, I don't want to rebuild+restart every time I change something

     add volume on docker run
     ```
     docker run -it --rm -p8000:8000 -v "$(pwd)/django_demo/:/app/" django-docker-demo
     ```

     now, every time you change some file, django wil reload itself.
 Very useful for developmemt.

+1. docker-compose - a simple multi-container orchestration tool

-1. Let's add some more dependencies: Celery (**This is a major step**)
+    Let's add some more dependencies: Celery (**This is a major step**)

-    We are going to use Redis as a message broker, for simplicity
+    Celery depends on a message broker, and we are going to use Redis, for simplicity

-    - Install Celery
+    - Install Celery and Redis client

         (as we are getting more dependencies, let's keep a `requirements.txt`)
         ```Dockerfile
         Django>=3.0,<4